elogoo/gbg/README.md

 # Google Be Gone
-This addon removes googles consent thingy on youtube and google
+This addon removes googles consent thingy on youtube